bmampaey/SOLARNET-IDL-client/README.md

 SOLARNET API IDL client
 ==========================

 This package can be used as a client or as an example how to work with the API using IDL version 8.2 or higher.
+It requires the [IDLAstro library](https://asd.gsfc.nasa.gov/archive/idlastro/) to be installed and accessible via the [IDL_PATH variable](https://www.nv5geospatialsoftware.com/docs/prefs_directory.html)

 Example usage
 -------------